Thahit/SpaceInvaders/README.md

 <div>Icons made by <a href="https://www.flaticon.com/authors/pixel-buddha" title="Pixel Buddha">Pixel Buddha</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>

-could not find teh source of the "enemy"
+could not find the source of the "enemy"

 For anyone reading this.
 Sorry for the spelling mistakes that might be there.
 It wasn't a priority to me as this is just a project for me to learn how to program.